 - Track 6-5Renal-artery angioplasty and stenting

-Pulmonary hypertension or PH is high blood pressure that affects the arteries in lungs and the right side of heart.
+Pulmonary hypertension or PH is high blood pressure that affects the arteries in lungs and the right side of the heart.
 In one form of pulmonary hypertension, tiny arteries in lungs and capillaries become narrowed, blocked or destroyed.
-This makes it harder for blood to flow through the lungs and thus raises pressure within lung walls.
+This makes it harder for blood to flow through the lungs and thus raises the pressure within lung walls.
 As the pressure builds, the heart's lower right chamber works harder to pump blood through lungs, eventually causing the heart muscle to fail.
 Some forms of pulmonary hypertension are serious conditions that become progressively worse and are sometimes fatal.
-This session mainly talks about the classification, signs, symptoms and treatments of the Pulmonary Hypertension.
+This session mainly talks about the classification, signs, symptoms, and treatments of the Pulmonary Hypertension.

 - Track 7-1Classification of Pulmonary Hypertension.